 s

-What it is: A fun event with games, food, face painting, and entertainment.
-Families pay to attend or buy tickets for activities.
+What it is: A family-friendly event with games, food, face painting, and entertainment.

 s